 ✷ The Resume: Former tech executive and author.

 ✷ The Issues: He has three main issues but the biggest one is universal basic income.
 His goal is to find a way to give $1,000 a month to every American adult.
 No conditions.
 He also supports Medicare for All.

 Why do I keep hearing about exploratory committees?

-Two Dems and one Republican have launched exploratory committees aka they’re looking into a presidential run but haven’t officially registered as candidates.
-The committee means they’re allowed to start raising and spending money on things like polling and reaching out to voters.
+Because several candidates started out by launching an exploratory committee.
+Meaning they were looking into a presidential run but hadn’t officially registered as candidates.
+The committee means someone can start raising and spending money on things like polling and reaching out to voters.
 But they don’t have to give the Federal Election Commission a heads up about all their money moves (although some still do).
 The main benefits: start building up that campaign bank account and get your name in the headlines twice – once for announcing the committee and again when you make it official.
 Sneaky sneaky.

-All eyes are on big names like former VP Joe Biden (D), former Ohio Governor John Kasich (R), and former Starbucks CEO Howard Schultz (considering an independent bid) to enter the race.
+All eyes are on big names like former Ohio Governor John Kasich (R) and former Starbucks CEO Howard Schultz (considering an independent bid) to enter the race.
 Stay tuned.

 You mentioned the Green New Deal.
 What is it?